BYU-ITC-544/Homework/hw-3/HW 3: Operational Assessments.md

 ## Instructions:

-1. Complete one of the operational assessments from Chapter 56: Operational Assessments
+1. Complete one of the operational assessments from Chapter 56: Operational Assessments on Spicy Cluck Co. as it currently stands in your group.

 ## Submission Requirements